pbleser-oc/opencloud/docs/adr/0001-simple-multi-tenancy-using-a-single-opencloud-instance.md

   opaque identifier without carrying and specific semantics other than being globally unique.
 * on the GraphAPI the ID of a User is just a opaque string without any additional meaning.
-(Currently it is just using the `OpqueId` property of the CS3 UserId, without considering the `idp` property.)
+(Currently it is just using the `OpaqueId` property of the CS3 UserId, without considering the `idp` property.)

 ### Option 2: Tenant ID is stored as the `idp` value of the CS3 UserId